Carlox-ser-mass-ser/Lilly-mwol-og/README.md

 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Pikachu executives do not accept responsibility.
+Absolutely, Lilly-mwol-ser executives do not accept responsibility.
 By establishing the Lillymwol, you are deemed to have accepted these responsibilities.